The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Census Bureau data published on the Wednesday of this week.

-The startup rate fell to an all-time low of 7.87%, uh down from 8.1% in 2009.
+The startup rate fell to an all-time low of 7.87%, down from 8.1% in 2009.

-So Snerdley uh Sterley was right.
+So Sterdley was right.

-The startup rate at an all time low.
+The startup rate at an all-time low.

 Now the Tea Party.

-As I said, The media thinks it's gone away.
+As I said, the media thinks it's gone away.

-Because you don't see any Tea Party protests.
+You might think it's gone away because you don't see any Tea Party protests.

 The Tea Party has moved on.